saadullahsaeed/pub-sub/README.md

 + _Or_ -- is a public function that allows you to subscribe to multiple Topics at once, and wait until ANY of them has been notified by a Publish.
 Hence it is a logical OR gate of multiple Topic subscriptions.
 Just like And, the returned type is _map[string][]interface{}_.
 The reason is that a common function/pattern is used behind the scenes, it also promotes a uniform interface.
++ _WhenTimeout_ -- is a public function that allows you to construct a side Topic, which publishes messages whenever a base provided Topic is not updated with an event in a prescribed amount of time.

 An important assumption of the implementation is that an event is represented by _interface{}_.
 The framework does not place any assumptions about type.